Lisa-Marie Woods: International

 In 2003 Woods captained Norway in the UEFA Women's Under-19 Championship.
 Her team reached the Final in Leipzig, Germany, where they lost 0–2 to France.
 In October 2009 Woods was selected for the Norway women's national football team to play in qualification matches for a forthcoming championship.
 She played as a substitute against the Netherlands in a match that Norway won 3–0.

 In 2010 Norway played 16 international matches to mid–November, including important qualification matches for the 2011 World Cup.
 Woods played in 13 of the matches, mainly as a defensive midfielder in a 4–4–2 formation, and scored five goals.
 She was withdrawn from the 2011 FIFA Women's World Cup squad with a hip injury.
 She recovered quickly from the injury as she returned to play for her club Fortuna Hjørring that same summer.
 Woods was called up to the national team again for the next Euro qualifications in Iceland where she earned her spot in the starting lineup again.

 Coaching career

 In 2018, Woods joined the women's soccer coaching staff at Creighton University.

 Personal

-Woods is of Scottish, Norwegian and Filipino descent; the daughter of Gregory James and Gunn-Karin.
-Her brother Scott is also a footballer and played for the Philippines U23.
+Woods is of Scottish, Norwegian descent; the daughter of Gregory James and Gunn-Karin.
+Her brother Scott is also a footballer and played for the Philippines.